We have all experienced some form of pain. We know that it is unpleasant and can be debilitating when we experience it.

 Is Acupuncture Safe?

-Acupuncture is safe and effective when performed by a trained professional.
+Acupuncture is safe when performed by a trained professional.
 Licensed practitioners use sterilized, disposable needles to prevent any risk of communicable diseases.

 Does Acupuncture Hurt?